-- Long term cognitive and socio-emotional impact(s) of early language deprivation; - The need to develop culturally appropriate measures for identification; and - Examining the complexity of providing supports not only for people with sensory disabilities, but also learning disabilities and mental health, to name a few.
+- Long term cognitive and socio-emotional impact(s) of early language deprivation, including mental health. - The need to develop culturally appropriate measures for identification; and - Examining the complexity of providing supports not only for people with sensory disabilities, but also learning disabilities and mental health, to name a few.